-Differentiating Premium Products and Services can be achieved with five key strategies, and in this article, we explore Differentiation enabled by outstanding after-sales Customer Experience enabled by digital solutions which are powered by Automation and Workflows.
+Differentiating Premium Products and Services can be achieved with five key strategies, and in this article, we explore Differentiation enabled by outstanding after-sales Customer Experience powered by digital solutions which leverage Automation and Workflows.

 Workflow automation has emerged to manage complexity in Customer Service Operations and differentiate quality from volume device manufacturers.